echipa-de-organizare/space-bar/README.md

 # space-bar
-The best space game out there in 2022.
+The best space game in 2022.

 How to play: